-If you run a business, you may be just as fed up with hearing about MTD (Making Tax Digital) as you are with hearing about Brexit.
-Despite this, new research from QuickBooks suggests there are some businesses who didn’t know that MTD would apply to them.
-There are thought to be around 300,000 businesses who still wrongly believe themselves to be MTD compliant, even though rollout started months ago.
+If you run a business, you may be just as fed up with hearing about MTD (Making Tax Digital) as you were about Brexit.
+Despite this, there are thought to be around 300,000 businesses who still wrongly believe themselves to be MTD compliant!

 MTD doesn’t just mean digital record-keeping

 Using MTD approved software to maintain financial records is only part of the requirement.
 Eligible businesses should also be using the software to submit their data to HMRC, but it seems that some are still using their Government Gateway account to submit their return.

 MTD compliance is more than having software

 Having the software alone doesn’t automatically mean compliance.
 Companies that have MTD compatible software also need to register for MTD through their business tax account.
 This linkup is what allows the data to be transmitted to HMRC.